GSA/digitalgov.gov/content/news/2024/05/2024-05-31-risk-communications-crisis-communications-and-community-engagement-summit.md

 # Originally published at the following URL
 source_url: https://www.fema.gov/event/risk-communications-crisis-communications-and-community-engagement-summit
 source: fema
-date: 2024-05-29
+date: 2024-04-25
-title: Risk communications crisis communications and community engagement summit
-deck: The Federal Emergency Management Agency (FEMA), alongside co-sponsors, is hosting their risk communications, crisis communications, and community engagement summit at the National Academy of Sciences in Washington, D.C.
-  (onsite and virtual).
-This one-day event brings together cross-sector leaders to share tools, insights, and strategies for improving community responses to emerging hazards and the climate crisis.
-Attendees will focus on culturally competent communications, behavior change strategies, and enhancing incident response practices.
-summary: The Federal Emergency Management Agency (FEMA), alongside co-sponsors, is hosting their risk communications, crisis communications, and community engagement summit at the National Academy of Sciences in Washington, D.C.
-  (onsite and virtual).
-This one-day event brings together cross-sector leaders to share tools, insights, and strategies for improving community responses to emerging hazards and the climate crisis.
-Attendees will focus on culturally competent communications, behavior change strategies, and enhancing incident response practices.
+title: "FEMA: National Summit on Risk Communications, Crisis Communications, and Community Engagement"
+deck: "The Federal Emergency Management Agency Office of External Affairs is convening risk and crisis communicators and community leaders who are on the front-line of the climate and emerging hazard crises.
+Attend the free, June 10, 2024, summit virtually, or in Washington, DC.
+The agenda includes: the sharing invaluable tools and insights, how to implement culturally competent and accessible communications, how to integrate behavior change strategies, and more.
+An ASL interpreter will be provided."

+summary: "The Federal Emergency Management Agency Office of External Affairs is convening risk and crisis communicators and community leaders who are on the front-line of the climate and emerging hazard crises.
+Attend the free, June 10, 2024, summit virtually, or in Washington, DC.
+The agenda includes: the sharing invaluable tools and insights, how to implement culturally competent and accessible communications, how to integrate behavior change strategies, and more.
+An ASL interpreter will be provided."

 # See all topics at https://digital.gov/topics
 topics:
   - communication